 We hope that you find this book to be a valuable resource.
 Feel free to share it or use it in your class!

 Trust, T. (2019).
-Intro.
+Introduction.
 In T. Trust, Web Design Basics for Educators.
 EdTech Books.
 Retrieved from https://edtechbooks.org/webdesign/intro